Jacob Montgomery

+Jacob H. Montgomery (January 15, 1854 – ?) was an American politician.

-Jacob H. Montgomery was a sharecropper and state legislator in North Carolina.
-He lived in Warrenton, North Carolina.
+Jacob Montgomery was born on January 15, 1854 in Warrenton, North Carolina.
+He was educated at Shaw University in Raleigh and worked as a school teacher.

-In 1880 a dissident convention of Warren County Republicans nominated Montgomery to run for a seat in the North Carolina House of Representatives, but he lost to a candidate nominated by the regular convention.
+In 1880, a dissident convention of Warren County Republicans nominated Montgomery to run for a seat in the North Carolina House of Representatives, but he lost to a candidate nominated by the regular convention.
 He served in the North Carolina House of Representatives in 1883 and was then elected to the North Carolina Senate in 1884.

-He was African American.
+He later attended Howard University, obtaining a medical degree in 1896 and was subsequently hired by the U.S. Department of War.